DemocracyClub/polling_deploy/README.md

         AWS_PROFILE=democlub ./packer server

+- When not in an election cycle, you can build a "rest mode" server image that will run better on a micro instance:

+        AWS_PROFILE=democlub ./packer rest_mode_server

   **NOTE**: To run this you will need the Ansible Vault password.
 Place it in a `.vault_pass.txt` file in the same directory as this file.
 To view the vault variables run `ansible-vault view vault.yml`.